boldowa/jong-un/doc/readme.txt

   --define     (var)               but, Asar doesn't have syntax like "ifndef" (maybe).
                                    so, it can't be used effectively.
 ***
-  -u                           ... uninstall all of data about Jong-un from rom.
+  -u                           ... uninstall all of data about Unko from rom.
   --uninstall
 ***
   -d                           ... enable to output debug info.